rikakoono/predicting_recipe_popularity/README.md

 Next, we examine distributions of our main three nutritional contents.
 #### `calories`
+Calories are most distributed around the 100-400 range, with the most frequent range being 165-174.9 calories.
+Even after extreme nutritional content was removed, the recipe with the highest calorie count seems to be over 10,000, which is 3 times the recommended average calorie intake amount.

 <iframe src="resources/univariate_2.html" width=800 height=600 frameBorder=0></iframe>

 #### `sugar`
+Amount of sugar used in a recipe seems to skew heavily to the right, with a majority of recipes lying between 0-30% in percent daily value, and the highest frequency bin being between 0-4%.

 <iframe src="resources/univariate_3.html" width=800 height=600 frameBorder=0></iframe>

 #### `t_fat`
+Total fat is also skewed heavily to the right, with a huge tick in recipes listed as 0% daily value in fat.

 <iframe src="resources/univariate_4.html" width=800 height=600 frameBorder=0></iframe>

 ### **Bivariate Analysis**
+After seeing trends in individual columns, bivariate analysis is conducted in order to understand interactions between different variables in the data.
+In each of the plots below, the three nutritional values of interest were plotted against average ratings.

+#### `calories`

+<iframe src="resources/biv_1.html" width=800 height=600 frameBorder=0></iframe>

+#### `sugar`

+<iframe src="resources/biv_2.html" width=800 height=600 frameBorder=0></iframe>

+#### `t_fat`

+<iframe src="resources/biv_3.html" width=800 height=600 frameBorder=0></iframe>

 ### **Interesting Aggregates**